DIDSR/calzone/tests/README.md

 - `scikit-learn`: For reliability diagram validation
 - `mapie`: For ECE and Spiegelhalter Z test validation
 - `pandas`: For data handling
+- `pycaleva`: For HL and Spiegelhalter test validation
+- `relplot`: For advanced reliability diagram

 These are optional dependencies and tests will be skipped if not available.